Adele Fans Assume Her Long-Awaited New Album Has Been Delayed After Cryptic Comment

 It’s been a while since British singer Adele dropped some new music.
 To date, she has released three studio albums and has left fans waiting for another since 2015.
 A recent comment made online by herself suggested that her high-anticipated forthcoming release may have been delayed due to the coronavirus pandemic.

 Producers Babyface and Teddy Riley both went on Instagram live and Adele was one of the many viewers watching.
-According to Music News, the conversation was marred by technical problems.
+According to Music News, the conversation was marred by technical difficulties.

 “Come on, it’s 2020 – we ain’t meant to get what we want. [sic],” the “Someone Like You” chart-topper joked.